-5. Returns to Skills for China
+5. Returns to skills for China

-In this section, we first report estimated returns to a college degree and to cognitive skills for China over the decade of 2007-2018 from the CHIP data.
-We then compare these estimates with those from complementary analyses using the CFPS 2014 data followed by heterogeneity estimates by gender and age.
-In the next section, we show the heterogeneity of returns by region, linking these returns to the differential demands for and supply of skills.
+We first report estimated returns to a college degree and to cognitive skills for China over the decade of 2007-2018 from the CHIP data, followed by heterogeneity estimates by age and gender.
+We then examine regional heterogeneity of returns, linking these returns to the differential demands for and supply of skills.

-5.1 Estimates of returns to skills 2007-2018
+5.1.
+Estimates of returns to skills 2007-2018